rachel-o-donnell/Hangman/README.md

 bug 3: After guessing a letter you could add in a number or symbol and get the message that you already used that letter instead of knowing it was not a letter.
 I added a condition to make sure it was alpha and that it was not in available letters

+bug that was fixed during a big clean up - my \ neaded to be \\ in order to not break the lines in graphics.